OFFICIAL BACKYARD BASH RULES

 2.0 - Each game will consist of two innings (one per team).
 Each innings will consist of five (6) ball overs.

-2.1 - The batting team will have two batsman at all times.
-The 'Last Man Stands' rule applies once four wickets have been taken.
+2.1 - The batting team will have two batsmen at all times.
+The 'Last Batter Standing’ rule applies once four wickets have been taken.

-2.2 - The 'Last Man Stands' rule is where the final batsman can continue to bat, even when all other batsmen have been dismissed.
-Once the 'Last Man Standing' has been dismissed, the innings will be considered closed.
+2.2 - The 'Last Batter Standing' rule is where the final batsman can continue to bat, even when all other batsmen have been dismissed.
+Once the 'Last Batter Standing' has been dismissed, the innings will be considered closed.

 2.4 - Each player is permitted to bowl a maximum of one over per innings.

 2.5 - The team that is fielding must have a wicket keeper at all times.
-The wicket keeper must be behind the line of the stumps at all times while the ball is in play.
+The wicket keeper must be behind the line of the stumps until the bowler has released the ball.

 2.6 - The 'Onehand Onebounce' (OHOB) rule applies, meaning that if the ball bounces once after being hit by the batsman, the fielder may take a catch using one hand.
 Note, a 'OHOB' catch will not be awarded if a) the ball is juggled in any manner, b) the ball is deliberately tapped or c) the ball is cradled into another body part.